Stockton University: History

 In 1970, as construction began to run behind schedule, the trustees realized they needed an alternative location for the first class in 1971.
 They selected the historic Mayflower Hotel in Atlantic City as the temporary campus.
 Accreditation of Stockton State College by the Middle States Association of Colleges and Schools was first granted in December 1975.

-In 1978 the US Congress passed legislation creating the New Jersey Pinelands National Reserve, the first such designation in the nation, to protect the area's ecology and aquifer, which serves the large metropolitan region.
-In 1988, the United Nations designated it an International Biosphere Reserve, in recognition of its importance.

 In 1993, the college's name was changed to the Richard Stockton College of New Jersey.
-Rochelle Hendricks, New Jersey Secretary of Higher Education, approved Stockton's petition to become a university on February 13, 2015.
-On February 18, 2015, Stockton's board of trustees voted to change the former college's seal to reflect the new name, Stockton University.
-The executive committee of the New Jersey Presidents Council, which represents the presidents of the state's public, private and community colleges and universities that receive state aid, had also voted for the change.
-In February 2015, the college was awarded university status and was officially renamed Stockton University on February 18, 2015.
+After the New Jersey Secretary of Higher Education approved Stockton's petition, the college was awarded university status and was officially renamed Stockton University on February 18, 2015.

+Shortly after the toppling of the Robert E. Lee Monument in Charlottesville, Virginia, and the deadly aftermath of the Unite the Right rally, the school dismantled a bust of Richard Stockton on campus on August 25, 2017, partly due to Stockton's ownership of slaves, and partly because of a widespread flyer-spreading incident in favor of Unite the Right on campus at the same time.
+University leaders then announced they would make a special "contextual history exhibit" as the bust's new home with the school vowing to have an honest investigation into the prospect of a name change.
+Ultimately this was never done, and the bust was simply returned to its previous location by 2023.
+The university's president also announced that the university had already looked into changing its name for its 40th anniversary in 2009, but ultimately decided against it but that they were willing to have an "honest discussion" about a new name for its 50th anniversary in 2019.